Florida Theme Park Halloween Events 2023

 All the major theme parks in Florida put on special shows and events for Halloween and some stay open late but check the dates carefully as the events are on selected days/nights only.

-The big news for 2021 is that all the Florida theme parks are hosting Halloween events and in fact there is one more than in previous years.
+The big news for 2022 is that all the Florida theme parks are hosting Halloween events and again like last year there is one more event than the year before.

-SeaWorld is following in the footsteps of its sister park Busch Gardens Tampa Bay and is introducing its own adult SeaWorld Howl-O-Scream event as well as continuing its family-friendly SeaWorld Spooktacular.
+Last year, SeaWorld Orlando followed in the footsteps of its sister park Busch Gardens Tampa Bay and introduced its own adult SeaWorld Howl-O-Scream event as well as continuing its family-friendly SeaWorld Spooktacular.
 This year Busch Gardens is reciprocating by introducing the family friendly Busch Gardens Spooktacular.

 Universal Studios Florida, Busch Gardens and SeaWorld Orlando present intense scary events with thousands of extra cast members whose sole aim is to scare you out of your wits!!
 These kinds of events are not recommended for people who do not like horror films, are of a scary disposition or children under the age of about 13.